-She pushed harder with her Will, till she started to reach the limit of her ability to coil potential force without anything to apply it to, then realized then that in this impromptu initiation ceremony, she’d forgotten to mention what their supposed cause actually was, and Damien somehow hadn’t asked, either.
-‘So foolish.
-So naive.’
+Sebastien pushed harder with her Will, till she approached the limit of her ability to coil potential force without anything to apply it to.
 She pulled the astronomy potion out of her pocket and poured it into the shallow bowl of water, then supported his cupped hands with her own.
 “Our purpose,” she said, leaning forward slightly and trying to sound serious, “is freedom…and enlightenment.
 Drink, and look up.
 See beyond the edge of the sky.”

 As soon as he lowered the bowl, she released her Will at once with a mental outward thrust, just to be safe.
-It barely did anything, but the sudden lack of tension was almost palpable, and there was a small flurry of leaves that could have been more than the wind as a couple animals that had been hiding nearby scurried away in alarm.
+It barely did anything, causing a small flurry of leaves and sending a couple of animals that had been hiding nearby scurrying away in alarm.
+But the sudden lack of tension was palpable.

 Damien gasped as he looked up at the night sky.

-Oliver had suggested this particular potion.
-It wasn’t mind-altering, addictive, or harmful in any way except if the user took it and then looked into a bright light.
-It improved the long distance night vision, making the stars seem brighter, clearer, and more colorful.
+This particular potion had been Oliver’s suggestion.
+It wasn’t mind-altering, addictive, or harmful in any way, except if the user took it and then looked into a bright light.
+It improved long-distance night vision, making the stars seem brighter, clearer, and more colorful.
 It also supposedly emphasized the dark emptiness of the rest of space.
 In essence, the potion created a poor version of the effects of a telescope while allowing a much wider field of view.

-She was using it now because most users reported, upon their first use, an overwhelming wave of awe and emotions, with the awareness of how small and insignificant they were, and the Earth was, compared to the vast, terrible beauty of space.
+Many of those who had taken this particular potion for the first time reported an overwhelming wave of emotions bordering on awe, with the awareness of how small and insignificant they were—and the Earth was—compared to the vast, terrible beauty of space.
 Intense emotions would make Damien feel more bound to the promises he’d made and to their shared secret.

 Damien’s eyes filled with tears, and he blinked to send them spilling down his cheeks, breathing hard as he gazed up in wonder.
 “It’s—I don’t—”

 “Shh.
 I know.
-Just see, let yourself be conscious.”
+Just see.
+Just let yourself be conscious.”
 She waited a few minutes, until the tears had stopped flowing and his breath was beginning to slow, then said, “Repeat after me.
 I am small, as are we all.”

 He did as she said, still staring up at the sky.